Haywood County, North Carolina: Transportation

 The Blue Ridge Southern Railroad operates a rail line with freight service through Haywood County.

 Education

-Haywood County Schools operates 15 schools: an early college (Haywood Early College High School), three high schools (Tuscola, Pisgah, and Central Haywood), three middle schools, eight elementary schools.
+Haywood County Schools operates 15 schools: an early college (Haywood Early College High School), three high schools (Tuscola, Pisgah, and Central Haywood), three middle schools, and eight elementary schools.
 The districts has no low-performing schools and had the seventh highest combined test results among school districts in the state in 2021–22.
 The county also hosts Haywood Community College.
 According to the 2021 American Community Survey, an estimated 27.7 percent of county residents have attained a bachelor's degree or higher level of education.

 Culture

 Tuscola–Pisgah rivalry

 Two county high schools' football teams, the Tuscola High School Mountaineers of Waynesville and Pisgah High School Black Bears of Canton, have maintained a rivalry dating back to the school teams' predecessors' first game in 1922.
 Annual football games between the two teams are popular events for locals and sometimes attract over 10,000 spectators.